xFelipe/backend_challenge/README.md

 - The car **cannot** travel without gas or one of its tyres

 # Challenge
-Write an algorithm in the form of UnitTest that runs a trip of 10.000 KM, without breaking any part or swapping cars or gets out of gas
+- Write an algorithm in the form of UnitTest that runs a trip of 10.000 KM, without breaking any part or swapping cars or gets out of gas.
+- Document your project, with instructions on how to setup and run a working example.

 # Recommendations
 - SOLID / DRY